zapier/visual-builder/docs/_docs/triggers.md

 ![](https://zappy.zapier.com/CF1A11AF-949A-4C74-AFCD-37F4F4C5B362.png)

+We recommend that a successful Subscribe response return a 201.
+The data returned should include any data needed to attempt a later Unsubscribe request.
+This data will be stored in `bundle.subscribeData`.

 **Unsubscribe**

-When Zapier sends the request to your API to unsubscribe the webhook, it includes the the unique ID that was returned during the Subscribe request, and you can reference it in the unsubscribe request, on the `bundle.subscribeData` object.
+When Zapier sends the request to your API to unsubscribe the webhook, it can reference any data that was returned during the Subscribe request and stored in `bundle.subscribeData`.

 ![](https://zappy.zapier.com/EF2923B4-B361-45A6-983C-BA2A57DC5623.png)